(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring the masala is cooked until oil separates provides the absolute secret to achieving superior professional-grade savory depth.
+• Ensuring the masala is cooked until oil separates provides the absolute secret to achieving superior savory depth.

 Nutritional Information(Per 1 bowl (200g))